||bout the Area|

 variety of flora and fauna that inspired artist-naturalist, John James Audubon,

 who painted many of his "Birds of America" series while living in the area

 Those with an interest in the history of the region will have a fantastic time exploring the old plantations and their gardens that were first built by settlers from across the Atlantic in 1700.
 Many of the original homes are still standing and after being restored are open to the public all year round.
-The West Feliciana Society Museum, located on 11757 Ferdinand Street is a great place to visit before you tour the plantation houses to get an overview of the history of the entire region.
-Here you will also be able to pick up a ‘Walk Through History’ brochure of the areas cultural and architectural hotspots.
+The West Feliciana Society Museum, located on 11757 Ferdinand Street is a great place to visit before you tour the plantation houses to get an overview of the history of the region.
+Here you will also be able to pick up a ‘Walk Through History’ brochure of the area's cultural and architectural highlights.